 In the antiphospholipid syndrome (APS), women have antiphospholipid antibodies measured as either ‘anticardiolipin antibodies’ or a ‘lupus anticoagulant’.
 If these antibodies occur in women with reproductive failure and no other clinical problems then this is termed the primary APS, and if there are other autoimmune diseases (e.g. systemic lupus erythematosus (SLE) or Sjogren’s syndrome) it is called the secondary APS.

-Antiphospholipid antibodies are reliable predictors of adverse outcome in pregnancy, and are associated with early and late fetal loss, pregnancy induced hypertension, intrauterine growth retardation, prematurity, and both venous and arterial thrombosis occurring during pregnancy.
-It must, however, be firmly emphasised that these associations are not observed in every woman, nor in every pregnancy.
+Antiphospholipid antibodies are reliable predictors of adverse outcome in pregnancy and are associated with early and late fetal loss, pregnancy-induced hypertension, intrauterine growth retardation, prematurity, and both venous and arterial thrombosis occurring during pregnancy.
+It must, however, be firmly emphasized that these associations are not observed in every woman, nor in every pregnancy.

 Some women with phospholipid antibodies will deliver successfully.
 However, treatment with aspirin 75 mg and Enoxaparin 20-40mg a day has proved safe and effective in women with recurrent pregnancy loss.
 It is unknown if such treatment improves implantation in IVF, although women with APS undergoing IVF should still be treated to reduce the risk of miscarriage.
 It is also not known whether or not this therapy reduces the risk of pre-eclampsia or intrauterine growth retardation.

-Another way in which autoimmunity can affect the foetus is by passive transfer of an antibody that has pathogenic effects.
-Examples include neonatal thyrotoxicosis, neonatal lupus and neonatal myasthenia gravis.
+Another way in which autoimmunity can affect the fetus is by passive transfer of an antibody that has pathogenic effects.
+Examples include neonatal thyrotoxicosis, neonatal lupus, and neonatal myasthenia gravis.
 All improve as the level of maternal antibody declines.
 Women with SLE need screening for particular antibodies which can cause fetal heart block and heart failure.